kev0960/ModooCode/md/inst/monitor.md

 ### Description

-The MONITOR instruction arms address monitoring hardware using an address specified in EAX (the address range that the monitoring hardware checks for store operations can be determined by using CPUID).
+The `MONITOR` instruction arms address monitoring hardware using an address specified in EAX (the address range that the monitoring hardware checks for store operations can be determined by using CPUID).
 A store to an address within the specified address range triggers the monitoring hardware.
-The state of monitor hardware is used by MWAIT.
+The state of monitor hardware is used by `MWAIT`.

 The content of EAX is an effective address (in 64-bit mode, RAX is used).
 By default, the DS segment is used to create a linear address that is monitored.
 Segment overrides can be used.

 ECX and EDX are also used.
-They communicate other information to MONITOR.
+They communicate other information to `MONITOR`.
 ECX specifies optional extensions.
 EDX specifies optional hints; it does not change the architectural behavior of the instruction.
 For the Pentium 4 processor (family 15, model 3), no extensions or hints are defined.
 Undefined hints in EDX are ignored by the processor; undefined extensions in ECX raises a general protection fault.

 The address range must use memory of the write-back type.
 Only write-back memory will correctly trigger the monitoring hardware.
 Additional information on determining what address range to use in order to prevent false wake-ups is described in Chapter 8, "Multiple-Processor Management" of the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.

-The MONITOR instruction is ordered as a load operation with respect to other memory transactions.
+The `MONITOR` instruction is ordered as a load operation with respect to other memory transactions.
 The instruction is subject to the permission checking and faults associated with a byte load.
-Like a load, MONITOR sets the A-bit but not the D-bit in page tables.
+Like a load, `MONITOR` sets the A-bit but not the D-bit in page tables.

-CPUID.01H:ECX.MONITOR[bit 3] indicates the availability of MONITOR and MWAIT in the processor.
-When set, MONITOR may be executed only at privilege level 0 (use at any other privilege level results in an invalid-opcode exception).
-The operating system or system BIOS may disable this instruction by using the IA32_MISC_ENABLE MSR; disabling MONITOR clears the CPUID feature flag and causes execution to generate an invalid-opcode excep-tion.
+CPUID.01H:ECX.MONITOR[bit 3] indicates the availability of `MONITOR` and `MWAIT` in the processor.
+When set, `MONITOR` may be executed only at privilege level 0 (use at any other privilege level results in an invalid-opcode exception).
+The operating system or system BIOS may disable this instruction by using the IA32_MISC_ENABLE MSR; disabling `MONITOR` clears the `CPUID` feature flag and causes execution to generate an invalid-opcode excep-tion.

 The instruction's operation is the same in non-64-bit modes and 64-bit mode.